 Practicing Resilience – Preparing for Recovery

-The second summer school will bring together professors and renowned lecturers from numerous Catholic universities following the example of the past year.
+The third summer school will bring together professors and renowned lecturers from numerous Catholic universities following the example of the past year.
 The process of empowering students and preparing them for resilience and recovery continues with 40 students from different Catholic universities around the world of which a minimum of 20 students will be from Ukraine.

 The summer school program has an emphasis on the educational aspect, but will also include spiritual, social, cultural, and sports activities, due to its holistic approach.
-The participants of the summer school will be able to celebrate the Holy Mass in English every morning, and Divine Liturgy in the Ukrainian language twice during the program.
+The participants of the summer school will be able to celebrate the Holy Mass in English every morning, and Divine Liturgy in the Ukrainian language during the program.

 The idea of the Summer School Practicing Resilience – Preparing for Recovery was born in the community of the Catholic Universities Partnership as a sign of solidarity, friendship, and support for the Ukrainian people affected by the destruction of war.
 The main themes of the summer school are related to resilience and post-war recovery, which can encourage a spirit of community.
 One of the most important human abilities is the ability to successfully deal with a major life accident.
 This summer school is an opportunity to strengthen this ability and pass it on to others.
 War is one of the greatest tests of human resilience, especially when it lasts for a long time and resilience becomes necessary for longer periods.
 At the same time, it should be kept in mind that sooner or later the war ends and the challenge of rebuilding the war-torn country comes.